 Getting to College is a Family Affair

 Parents and caregivers have an important role to play in helping students along the path to college.
-The conversations you have in high school about grades, testing, dreams and goals are important in preparing your student for this transition.
+The conversations you have in high school about grades, testing, dreams, and goals are important in preparing your student for this transition.
 And your involvement in the college and scholarship search will be key to finding the funding and support your student will need.
 They’ll need you more than ever once they step on campus for advice and encouragement on academics, a new social environment, and finances.
 College is an opportunity for the entire family to succeed.

 You Can Afford It

 While the cost of college can be daunting, with careful planning, your student can afford to attend.
 First, it’s critical that you apply for financial aid and fill out the Free Application for Federal Student Aid (FAFSA).
-Every year, millions of student aid dollars are left on the table simply because students don’t apply.
+Every year, millions of dollars in student aid are left on the table simply because students don’t apply.
 Take advantage of grants and scholarships like the Achieve Atlanta Scholarship, which may provide up to $20,000 to pay for school.
 Finally, apply to multiple colleges so you can compare financial aid packages when making the decision on where to attend.